JChurch95/JChurch95/README.md

 Hey there!
 My name is Jordan Church and I'm a full-stack developer with a foundation in both front-end and back-end technologies.
 I like building cool things!

-Currently, I'm taking a break from projects to focus on my job, but I'm always open to a chance to collaborate on something cool!
+Currently, I'm preparing to be a new dad!
+Other than that, I'm always open to a chance to collaborate on something cool!

 <h2>Let's Connect!:</h2>